Connor De Phillippi: Early career

-De Phillippi began karting at the age of 5 years old and by the time he was 14 years old, he had won 21 national titles, including the only person to ever win 4 SKUSA SuperNationals titles.
-In 2007, at the age of 14, De Phillippi was selected as a member of Team USA to participate in the prestigious Brazilian Granja Viana 500 mile kart race.
-With a field of 70 karts and star racers like Rubens Barrichello, Felipe Massa, Tony Kanaan, Nelson Piquet Jr. and a host of other Formula 1, Champ Car and Indy Racing League (now the IndyCar Series) drivers, De Phillippi worked Team USA up into 2nd place.
-After handing the kart off to a teammate, a late night incident with lapped traffic ended Team USA’s chance at the podium.
+De Phillippi began karting at the age of five and had won 21 national titles by the age of 14, including four SKUSA SuperNationals titles.
+In 2007, he was selected as a member of Team USA for the Brazilian Granja Viana 500-mile kart race.
+The field included Rubens Barrichello, Felipe Massa, Tony Kanaan and Nelson Piquet Jr., among other drivers.
+Team USA reached second place during De Phillippi's stint before an incident involving lapped traffic later in the race ended the team's chances of a podium finish.

-2008-2009 Skip Barber
+2008–2009 Skip Barber

-In 2008, he made the move from karting to open wheel racing, winning the Skip Barber West Coast Series championship and Rookie of the Year honors.
-De Phillippi also participated in the Skip Barber National Series Racing Shoot-out, beating out 50 other competitors and earning him a full ride in the Skip Barber National Championship for 2008, as part of the MAZDASPEED driver development ladder.
-Connor finished sixth in his first national open wheel series and was awarded the Rising Star Award by eFormulaCarNews.com and their readers.
+In 2008, De Phillippi moved from karting to open-wheel racing and won the Skip Barber West Coast Series championship and Rookie of the Year award.
+He also participated in the Skip Barber National Series Racing Shoot-out and received a full-season entry in the Skip Barber National Championship as part of the MAZDASPEED driver development program.
+He finished sixth in the national series and received the Rising Star Award from eFormulaCarNews.com and its readers.

-Skip Barber National Championship & Team USA Scholarship Winner
+Skip Barber National Championship and Team USA Scholarship

-In 2009, he won the Skip Barber National Championship, winning a record 7 of the 14 races.
-By winning the Skip Barber National Championship, De Phillippi won a full-ride for the 2010 Star Mazda Championship as part of the Mazda Road to Indy Program.
-He also participated in the Formula Ford Festival at Silverstone Circuit after winning the Team USA Scholarship, where he became the youngest and only second American to ever win the Walter Hayes Trophy.
-De Phillippi also won the 2009 Silver State Championship in the U.S. Legends Series.
+In 2009, De Phillippi won the Skip Barber National Championship with seven victories in 14 races.
+The championship earned him a place in the 2010 Star Mazda Championship as part of the Mazda Road to Indy program.
+After receiving the Team USA Scholarship, he competed in the Formula Ford Festival at Silverstone Circuit and won the Walter Hayes Trophy, becoming its youngest winner and the second American to win the event.
+He also won the 2009 Silver State Championship in the U.S. Legends Series.